Voigt effect: Transmission geometry

-The calculation of the rotation of the Voigt effect in transmission is in principle equivalent to the one of the Faraday effect.
+The calculation of the rotation of the Voigt effect in transmission is in principle equivalent to that of the Faraday effect.
 In practice, this configuration is not used in general for ferromagnetic samples since the absorption length is weak in this kind of material.
 However, the use of transmission geometry is more common for paramagnetic liquid or cristal where the light can travel easily inside the material.